HPC

 KM policy weaknesses

-Another shorter paper published in 1981 2 summarised the main weaknesses of Keynesian and Monetarist approaches referred to as KM policies.
+Another shorter paper published in 1981 2 summarized the main weaknesses of Keynesian and Monetarist approaches referred to as KM policies.
 Both create policy-induced cycles because KM policy variables affect target variables only in an indirect manner.

-Macroeconomic policy needs to support the objectives of a diverse economic constituency ... | Thus under demand stimulation or suppression the government has no immediate means to prevent overshoots in the direction of price inflation or in the degree to which demand is suppressed.
+Thus under demand stimulation or suppression the government has no immediate means to prevent overshoots in the direction of price inflation or in the degree to which demand is suppressed.
 This problem is well known and has been described as a policy string being able to pull the economy in either direction but that you can't push on a string.

 The diverse constituency